SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_linux.rst

      - An easily recognizable name that you'll use to reference this DSN.
    * - Description
      - None
      - A description of this DSN for your convenience.
-You can leave this blank.
+This field can be left blank
    * - User
      - None
      - Username of a role to use for connection.
 For example, ``User="rhendricks"``